taijeronv/pmewargame/content/authors/admin/_index.md

 **A properly designed computer wargame offers:**
 - A quick way to execute a course of action.
 - A dynamic and interactive environment that forces the student to make realistic decisions.
-- The instructor the ability to tailor a scenario to meet specific learning outcomes using "Events."
+- The ability to tailor a scenario to meet specific learning outcomes using "Events."
 - The ability to record everything that happens in the game and play it back.
 - A simple user interface and flat learning curve.
 - A more interesting way to learn.

 <a href="post/ngwargame">NGW Proposal</a>

 ## If you're interested in developing a useful game for the PME market please [contact me](mailto:vincent.taijeron@gmail.com).